It's not really a season people get psyched for.

 #7 Collect some green for going green.

 The US government — at least for now — still incentivizes making environmental decisions that help everyone.
-So if, 2018, you bought a plug-in electric car, you qualify for a $7,500 tax credit.
+So if, in 2019, you bought a plug-in electric car, you qualify for a $7,500 tax credit.
 (And states like California, New York, and New Jersey add some state tax breaks too.)

 Taxpayers who renovated their homes to run on solar, wind, or geothermal energy can deduct 30% of the improvement costs.
 Even if you took smaller steps towards energy efficiency — installing windows, doors, and insulation that meet Department of Energy standards — you can deduct up to $500.